 The first sign of leaking gaskets does not mean that you should replace THAT gasket. it means you should replace all such gaskets.
 If one is starting to leak, soon they all will.

 Unfortunately, water can accumulate in your tank.
 The most common way this happens — and it’s remarkable that most people never think of it — is that the fuel filler cap is leaking.
-The second most common source is through an improperly installed vent line.
+The second most common source is an improperly installed vent line.
 The third is condensation in the tank.
-In southeast Florida tank condensation is fairly rare because temperature changes are not conducive.
-From the central west coast on north it is.
+In southeast Florida, tank condensation is fairly rare because temperature changes are not conducive.
+From the central west coast on the north, it is.

 Long winter layups present an obvious problem.
 If you have one of those fuel filtering services in your area, that is the way to go since the cost of filters and aggravation can more than make the cost of this service worthwhile.
 Plus it absolutely does the job.

 Many boat builders are installing vent filters on tank vent lines.
 These need to be serviced, so don’t forget about them or one day an engine may magically crap out for no apparent reason.

 The temperature and cleanliness of the air your engine breathes are very important.
 That’s why most engine manufacturers are now supplying some kind of air filtration system with their engines after we’ve complained about engines breathing salty air for years.
 There’s no end to the ways engines can end up breathing not only dirty air but the air that is full of all sorts of crap like sand.
 And yes, inside your boat.
 A typical example is on a trawler-type boat with wooden soles.
 The gap in the hatches is directly over the air intake, and dirt from the sole falls right down the gaps and into the engine.
 One of the most common problems is engines sucking in crap from deteriorating carpeting backings.
 Yep, engines eating carpeting, fibers and all.

 If you don’t have air filters on your engines, get them installed NOW!